loadsmart/blog/content/posts/2022-11-02-how-to-fix-django-admin-timeouts/index.md

     )
 ```

-It will render an input field on the admin with the possibility of opening a popup to search for the desired instance;
+It will render an input field on the admin with the possibility of opening a popup to search for the desired instance

 ### Use custom filters